el2727/stylometer/README.md

 # Stylometer - writing style analyzer
 This package analyzes the style of a given writing sample using "involved" and "informational" linguistic features.
+Related paper using this package: arxiv.org...

 The main objective of "involved" features is to build a relationship with a reader, engage or involve a reader in a text; they include pronouns, non-phrasal coordination ("and"), and questions.
 The main objective of "informational" features is to convey facts and draw attention to the factual information in a text rather than build a relationship with a reader; they include determiners (such as "the", "which", "both", etc.), past tense verbs, and numbers.